Some links in this article are affiliate links, which means we earn from qualifying purchases. Learn more.

 Based on 20-33% of protein intake coming from protein powder, 1 scoop of protein powder providing ~25g of protein would be the maximum for anyone with a total daily protein target of 125g or less.

-To ensure a good range of micronutrients, the remaining protein should come from whole food sources such as chicken or tilapia.
-Whole foods contain vitamins and minerals in naturally-occuring forms and ratios that work optimally for human health.
+Whole foods contain vitamins and minerals in naturally occurring forms and ratios that work optimally for human health.

 The majority of your daily intake should come from whole food choices.